 - trouble controlling your bladder or bowels

 Self-care, exercise, and proper posture can usually improve sciatica symptoms.
-If your condition does not improve, your doctor may prescribe muscle relaxants or anti-inflammatories to reduce pain and discomfort.
+If your condition doesn’t improve, your doctor may prescribe muscle relaxants or anti-inflammatories to reduce pain and discomfort.

 In some cases, your doctor may inject steroids into the area surrounding your sciatic nerve to alleviate pain.
 If your sciatic pain begins to cause weakness or affects your quality of life, surgery may be the best treatment.
 Always consult with your doctor before pursuing treatment options.